Procuritas – SFDR Disclosures – Principal Adverse Impacts

 The processes and methods described in the Responsible Investment and Stewardship and the Sustainability risk policy help Procuritas to identify the relevant principal adverse sustainability impacts for each investment in addition to identifying how sustainability risks may impact the financial returns of a product.
 They also enable each investment team to, throughout the lifecycle of a product’s investment, identify and manage the impact of any principal adverse impacts, or their risk of occurring, and take suitable mitigating action.
 Sustainability risks and principal adverse sustainability impacts are screened, monitored and measured in a manner suitable to each Procuritas product.
 Procuritas will never invest in companies related to arms, gambling, the sex industry or producing or wholesaling of alcohol, tobacco or drugs.

 Procuritas gathers, monitors and aggregates data on the principal adverse impact indicators, both the 14 mandatory and the three being voluntary, from its Portfolio companies once a year through a digital data collection platform.
 Procuritas aim at selecting additional indicators based on the probability of occurrence and severity of adverse impacts (including their potentially irremediable character).
 Selection and assessment of relevant indicators were based on internal discussions, however a thorough analysis using data has not been conducted.
 The additional indicators for climate and other environment-related topics addresses carbon emission reduction initiatives and natural species and protected areas.
 The additional indicator for social and employee, respect for human rights, anti-corruption, and anti-bribery matters, addresses the number of convictions and number of fines for violations of anti-corruption and anti-bribery laws.
-IN 2024 we have removed the biodiversity indicator related to the share of investments in companies without a biodiversity protection policy for sites near protected or high-value nature areas, as our portfolio companies do not have direct impact on threatened species or biodiversity.
-Instead, we have added the indicator ‘investments in companies without carbon emission reduction initiatives’, which is more relevant to our portfolio and aligns with our commitment to the Science Based Targets initiative
+In 2024 we continue to monitor the indicator ’investments in companies without carbon emission reduction initiatives’, which aligns with our commitment to the Science Based Targets initiative.
+We also continue to monitor the indicator ’investments in companies whose operations affect threatened species’ as the additional environmental indicator for natural species and protected areas.

 In addition to the principal adverse impact indicators defined by the SFDR, Procuritas also monitors portfolio companies’ eNPS scores, the share of female CEOs, the share of women in top management, the share of female employees in the total workforce, and the share of companies with a Code of Conduct and a whistleblower function.
 Anti-corruption, diversity, equity and inclusion, and employee satisfaction are key focus areas in Procuritas’ sustainability strategy.

 All the principal adverse impact data has been gathered directly from the portfolio companies.
-In 2024, Procuritas provided all portfolio companies with a revised GHG calculation tool.
+In 2025, Procuritas continued to provide support to portfolio companies through updated GHG calculation tools and direct ESG guidance from the Head of ESG.

 Engagement policies